j1ing/Deep-Learning-Codes-in-TensorFlow-Examples/README.md

 When it is possible, I use the same dataset for different algorithms to show comparison.

-I upload a a plot of accuracy and loss for each training example.
+I also upload a a plot of accuracy and loss for each training example.